Books On Sociology Of Gambling

 In sociology of gambling we study gambling as a consequence of the social or subcultural environment in which the gambler lives.
 To review and evaluate the most popular and influential explanations for gambling and the many research studies that have been conducted to confirm or refute them.

 An entire generation of young people has reached adulthood within a context of approval and endorsement of gambling as a source of entertainment and recreation.
-Compared with their adult counterparts, these young people have evidenced a higher level of gambling related problems.
+Young people have evidenced a higher level of gambling related problems.